-Kris Singh: I would say interesting, challenging and creative.
-Interesting in the sense that every day there are new issues that come up that I haven't seen before.
+Kris Singh: Interesting in the sense that it seems every day that there are new issues that come up that I haven't seen before.
 Challenging in that sometimes because there are new issues, it takes some looking into and trying to explore different avenues to try to tackle them.
-And creative, I would say because sometimes what's needed is a creative approach, something that's out of the ordinary, but seems to fit.
+And creative, I would say because sometimes what's needed is a creative approach, something that's out of the ordinary but seems to fit.